moldhouse/keybindings/README.md

 ### TODO

 - Navigate up/down with `cmd+j`/`cmd+k` (currently, terminal is toggled with `cmd+j` and `cmd+k` is used for inline terminal chat in Cursor)
-- For Cursor, navigating to the left out of the chat window is broken, see [this issue](https://github.com/getcursor/cursor/issues/1358).
 - While `cmd+j` moves downwards from the search box to the results, it does not work if search details are toggled.

 ## Usage